 45. Tour the organic O’o Farm and enjoy a freshly prepared lunch.

 46. Try locally grown fruits and vegetables from a farmer’s market or roadside stand.

 47. Tour a Maui pineapple farm, for example there’s Maui Pineapple Tour.

 48. Enjoy Hawaii regional cuisine with an ocean view.
 Check out our Maui restaurant guide for recommendations.

 50. Tour a vodka farm and distillery.

 51. Enjoy a peaceful and romantic Maui sunset on the beach with a picnic.

 For more activity and attraction reviews, see TripAdvisor’s page on things to do in Maui.

-For the first-time Maui vacation planner, if you feel overwhelmed with this list, don’t worry, you’ll find our popular list of the top 5 things to see and do on Maui to be helpful.
+For the first-time Maui vacation planner, if you feel overwhelmed with this list, don’t worry, we’ve got you covered with our popular week-long Maui vacation itinerary.